ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 {% endlist %}

 ### Reading without a Consumer {#no-consumer}
-Usually reading progress is saved on server within each Consumer.
-Though such progres can not be saved if a reader is created without a `Consumer`
+Reading progress is usually saved on a server for each Consumer.
+However, such progress can't be saved if a reader is created without a specified `Consumer`.

 {% list tabs %}

 - Java

-  To read without a Consumer, `withoutConsumer()` method should be called explicitly on `ReaderSettings` Builder:
+  To read without a Consumer, the `withoutConsumer()` method should be called explicitly on the `ReaderSettings` builder:

   ```java
   ReaderSettings settings = ReaderSettings.newBuilder()